-Incentive Policies for Directors Performance-linked Remuneration and Other purpose of sustainable enhancement of AICA's corporate value and facilitating further shari shareholders.
+Incentive Policies for Directors Performance-linked Remuneration and Other

 Although AICA had granted stock options until May 2013, AICA has not granted them since 2014.
-Beginning in the current fiscal year, AICA has introduced a restricted stock remuneration system for the purpose of sustainable enhancement of AICA's corporate value and facilitating further sharing of value with
+Beginning in the current fiscal year, AICA has introduced a restricted stock remuneration system for the purpose of sustainable enhancement of AICA's corporate value and facilitating further sharing of value with shareholders.